EngCarlos-ELT/CubeMars_motors_complete/README.md

 pip install kivy

 On windows the USB/CAN interface can be available in the 'COM' ports list(Ex.
 COM5).

 On Linux can be available as slcan interface, to find the connection you can use the command: ls /dev/tty*   (ex. /dev/ttyACM0).
+The command lsusb can help to find the list of connected usb devices.

 File Structure Overview.